joshuabowers/search_magic/README.markdown

 Note that **search_for** will immediately use the new separator value after a change is made to the configuration.
 However,  no results may be returned, as pre-existing documents will still be using the previously defined separator.
 To force an update to your models, just re-save each one, and the **searchable_values** should be updated.

 Setting **selector_value_separator** to **nil** results in the same behavior as setting it to ':'.

+### :presence_detector

+Defaults to '?'.
+This is the token matched by **search_for** to signal that a simple presence detection query fragment is being requested.

 ## A little more depth...